Homogenization of semi-linear PDEs with discontinuous effective coefficients: Introduction

-0.2cm The method used to derive the averaged BSDE is based on weak convergence in the ${\bf S}$-topology and is close to that used in \cite{EP2}.
-In our framework, we show that the limit FBSDE (\ref{fbsdebar}) has a unique solution.
+The method used to derive the averaged BSDE is based on weak convergence in the ${\bf S}$-topology and is close to that used in \cite{EP2} and \cite{P}.
+In our framework, we show that the limiting system of SDE -- BSDE (\ref{fbsdebar}) has a unique solution.
 However, due to the discontinuity of the coefficients, the classical viscosity solution is not defined for the averaged PDE (\ref{E3}).
 We then use the notion of "$L^p-$viscosity solution".
-We use BSDEs techniques to establish the existence of $L^p-$viscosity solution for the averaged PDE.
-The notion of $L^p$-viscosity solution has been introduced by Cafarelli {\it et al.} in \cite{CCKS} to study fully nonlinear PDEs with measurable coefficients.
-However, even if the notion of $L^p$-viscosity solution is available for PDEs with merely measurable coefficients, one require continuity property for such solutions.
-In our case, the lack of $L^2$-continuity property for the flow $X^x :=(X^{1,\,x},\,X^{2,\,x})$ transfer the difficulty to the backward one and hence we cannot prove the $L^2$-continuity of the process $Y$.
-To overcome this difficulty, we establish weak continuity for the flow $x\mapsto (X^{1,\,x},\,X^{2,\,x})$ and use the fact that $Y_0^x$ is deterministic, to derive the continuity property for $Y_0^x$.
+We use BSDE techniques to establish the existence of $L^p-$viscosity solution for the averaged PDE.
+The notion of $L^p$-viscosity solution has been introduced by Caffarelli {\it et al.} in \cite{CCKS} to study fully nonlinear PDEs with measurable coefficients.
+Note however that although the notion of a $L^p$-viscosity solution is available for PDEs with merely measurable coefficients, continuity of the solution is required.
+In our situation, the lack of $L^2$-continuity property for the flow $X^x :=(X^{1,\,x},\,X^{2,\,x})$ transfers the difficulty to the backward one and hence we cannot prove the $L^2$-continuity of the process $Y$.
+To overcome this difficulty, we establish weak continuity for the flow $x\mapsto (X^{1,\,x},\,X^{2,\,x})$ and using the fact that $Y_0^x$ is deterministic, we derive the continuity property for $Y_0^x$.

-The paper is organized as follows: In section $2$, we make some notations and assumptions.
+The paper is organized as follows: In section $2$, we make precise some notations and formulate our assumptions.
 Our main results are stated in section $3$.
 Section $4$ and $5$ are devoted to the proofs.